Pink-Wolf/CompWolf/README.md

 ### Installation Guide

-Warning: These installation guides have yet to be tested, and so may be wrong.

 #### Linux Mint

 Get GLFW by running the command "sudo apt install libglfw3".
 Get Vulkan by running the command "sudo apt install libvulkan-dev".

-Get shaderc, which includes glslc, from: https://github.com/google/shaderc/blob/main/downloads.md
+Get shaderc, which includes glslc, from: https://github.com/google/shaderc/blob/main/downloads.md.
+You should be able to find glslc at "install/bin/glslc".
+Move this under the "/bin/"-directory on your machine.

 You should now be able to build the programs.
 Try going to CompWolf.Programs and run "./build.sh" to build the projects.